caproto/caproto/doc/source/basics.rst

 compose outgoing messages, interpret incoming ones, and verify that the rules of the protocol are obeyed by both peers.

-Recall that we are in the process of registering our client with a *Repeater* and that we are expecting a response.
+Recall that we are in the process of registering our client with a Channel Access Repeater and that we are expecting a response.
 As with sending, receiving is a two-step process.
 First we read bytes from the socket and pass them to the broadcaster.

 .. ipython:: python

     bytes_received, address = udp_sock.recvfrom(1024)
     commands = b.recv(bytes_received, address)

-The bytes have been parsed into *Commands*.
-Next, checked them against the Channel Access protocol.
+The bytes have been parsed into command objects.
+Next, check them against the Channel Access protocol.

 .. ipython:: python